nileahtobhair/remember/README.md

 Bootstrapped with create-react-app.
 React front-end for the remember app, an app to store and get notified of all your important dates.

+## Roadmap

+1. Error boundary + simple 404 page - simple 404 page with simple link back to home
+2. Add time input to date creation
+3. Timezone handling - allow user to select timezone when creating event. show event in local timezone when viewing single event (with indication to user that it is single event).
+4. CRUD functionality for calendars.
+5. Basic hook up to api.
+6. register + signin functionality.
+7. Improve recurring events handling.

 ## Scripts

 ### `npm start`